Head of School Landis Green

 Head of School Blog

-The Head's Perspective: On the Centrality of Multiculturalism at Wildwood
+The Head's Perspective: Focus on Diversity at Wildwood

 As we launch the AIM (Assessment of Inclusivity and Multiculturalism) Survey on Jan.
 13, Landis Green reflects on diversity work at Wildwood.

 The Head's Perspective: Global Competence and World Languages: Our Mission in Action

 Landis explains how research and review led naturally to a proposal for an integrated, transdisciplinary K-12 Global Competence and World Languages program.

 The Head's Perspective: Ben, Becca, and the Extra Space After a Period.